peterzieba/5Vpld/README.md

 <details>
 <summary>Scope: Expand here for why similar parts not covered</summary>

+* We only consider true 5V parts (not merely parts with 5V tolerant inputs, of which there are many more).
+  * 3.3V parts cannot supply the minimum of 3.6V to drive the input of a 5V CMOS part high, so 5V tolerant parts are not enugh in many cases.
+  * Notably, however, driving 5V TTL inputs from a 3.3V part, on the other hand, is not a problem.
+A 5V TTL input has a threshold of 2V.
-* We only consider true 5V parts (not merely 5V tolerant parts).
-3.3V parts are not considered: There are simply better choices that are well documented.
+* 3.3V parts are not considered: There are simply better choices that are well documented.
 Also, the CPLD parts have VccIO inputs, so you can technically use them in 3.3V designs just as well.
 * The Greekpak devices probably should be covered here, but, they're reasonably well documented with modern tools.
+* Any parts that are NRND or inactive are not covered, as we consider what can be reliably and sensibly purchased.
-* Any parts that are NRND or inactive.
-Since all of the parts considered here are still in full production (as of 2023), they can be used in production designs.
+* Since all of the parts considered here are still in full production (as of 2023), they can be used in production designs.
 * For the ATF150x CPLD parts specifically:
   * The BE and ASV devices not covered here as they seem to be difficult to obtain and are not 5V devices.
 If you need 3.3V or lower, there are probably better parts suited to your needs.
 </details>